mikealbinson/CustomLibraries/SDBeacon/README.md

 #SDBeacon
 This library is based on the SdFat Library and is inteded for use with the arduino SD shield or similar.
 It provides a further wrapper class for SdFat and attempts to make it a little easier to read and write to the SD card.

+You will need to include:
+1. SdFatMod (from my custom libraries)
+2. SPI.h (included in arduino libs, so no need to download, just include it in your .ino sketch)

 ######PLEASE NOTE that to use the SD card you will need to declare a SdFat object
 How to do so is shown below in the function description section